RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 ---

-### 💡On-device client side LLM inference and API Access Enablement
+### 💡In-browser, on-device, client-side LLM inference and API Access for Millions

-👥 **Mentor(s):** Sing Li
+👥 **Mentor(s):** Sing Li, Ashutosh Singh Chauhan

 💬 **Description:**

-Analyze and modify current deployment workflows for Rocket.Chat to enable browser based client-side on-device LLM inference.
+You will bring open source, on-device, client-side LLM inference to the millions of Rocket.Chat users with this ground-breaking project (don't think it has been done anywhere else yet but we _could_ be wrong).

 Details:

+Analyze and modify current supported deployment workflows - all three of them:

+    * docker
+    * helm
+    * snaps

+for Rocket.Chat to enable browser based client-side on-device LLM inference.

+This needs to be done unintrusively and optional for those who don't want to (and don't have modern client-side hardware) AI-enable their users.

+Details:

-- high performance lightweight models became available in second half of 2024, making on-device inference possible  (requiring about 2GB additional memory and GPU on client)
+- high performance lightweight models became available in second half of 2024 (Llama 3.2, Intern LM 2,  Phi 3 mini, Qwen 2.5, Smol LM, Gemma 2b, DeepSeek distlled, and so many more), making on-device inference possible  (requiring ONLY about 2GB additional memory and reasonable GPU on client)
-- webgpu and webllm technology matured and now in-browser inference and LLM API access is a practicing reality
+- breakthrough [webgpu and webllm](https://webllm.mlc.ai/) technology matured 2 yrs later and now in-browser inference and LLM API access (WASM'ed Python code on top of HTML5/WebGPU standard) is a stable working reality
+- big-tech vendors (phone and OS vendors such as Apple, Samsung, Microsoft, and so on ... ) are rapidly bringing client-side *CLOSED SOURCE* inference capability to their own products with no roadmap in 2025 to empower access by other's applications
-- Rocket.Chat administrators/installers should be able to OPTIONALLY enable client-side inference
+- with this project, Rocket.Chat administrators/installers should be able to OPTIONALLY enable client-side inference
 - on-device/client-side implementation should detect device capabilities before downloading the LLM weights; only enabling it if there is enough compute and memory available on the client

 💪 **Desired Skills:**